mongodb/docs/source/includes/api/list-tables/restore-job-request-documents.rst

             ``pointInTimeUTCMillis``.

-       If you provide this setting, this endpoint restores all data up to this :term:`checkpoint <checkpoint>` to the database you specified in the ``delivery`` object.
+       If you provide this setting, this endpoint restores all data up to this :opsmgr:`checkpoint  </reference/glossary/#term-checkpoint>` to the database you specified in the ``delivery`` object.

    * - ``delivery``
      - object
      - Required
-     - Method and details of how the restored :term:`snapshot` data is delivered.
+     - Method and details of how the restored :manual:`snapshot </reference/glossary/#std-term-snapshot>` data is delivered.

    * - | ``delivery``